-Non-Small-Cell lung cancer (NSCLC) is a general term for all lung cancers that are not the small-cell type of lung cancer.
-NSCLC's have several types; adenocarcinoma, bronchoalveolar, squamous cell and large cell carcinoma.
+Non-small-cell lung cancer (NSCLC) is a general term for all lung cancers that are not the small-cell type of lung cancer.
+NSCLC's have several types: adenocarcinoma, bronchoalveolar, squamous cell, and large cell carcinoma.
 Signs and symptoms are absent in about 10% of patients with NSCLC and are found incidentally.
-The NSCLS types can produce one or more of the following symptoms; cough, short of breath, wheezing, hard to take a deep breath, blood in sputum when coughing, repeated pneumonia infections, chest pain and possibly hoarseness and difficulty swallowing.
-NSCLC can metastasize to other organs like the liver, adrenal glands, bones and brain where other symptoms, related to the specific organ, may develop.
-In addition, NSCLC's infrequently may indirectly cause high calcium blood levels, increased hormone production and blood clots.
+The NSCLS types can produce one or more of the following symptoms: cough, shortness of breath, wheezing, difficulty taking a deep breath, blood in sputum when coughing, repeated pneumonia infections, chest pain, possibly hoarseness, and difficulty swallowing.
+NSCLC can metastasize to other organs like the liver, adrenal glands, bones, and brain where other symptoms, related to the specific organ, may develop.
+In addition, NSCLC's infrequently may indirectly cause high calcium blood levels, increased hormone production, and blood clots.

 Lung Cancer : Signs and Symptoms QuizQuestion

 Lung cancer is a disease in which lung cells grow abnormally in an uncontrolled way.See Answer